sprucie/LDMSTechnicalTestWidgetLtd/ReadMe.txt

 LDMS Technical Test Widget Ltd.

-LDMS Technical Test Widget Ltd.sln allows A Widget Ltd to generate reports for their employees as They are unable to store employee’s data in database due to GDPR.
+LDMS Technical Test Widget Ltd.sln allows Widget Ltd to generate reports for their employees as They are unable to store employeeâ€™s data in database due to GDPR.

 **Prerequisites**